ukb-dt/oeg/index.md

 ---

 **So yes: ontology, epistemology, genealogy.** That's the full frame.
 Should we burn this into the permanent form as the **OEG triad**?

+# C
+That sequence is everywhere because it’s the *canonical backbone of calculus*.
+You’ve basically written the “Rosetta ladder” that underlies how mathematicians, physicists, and economists encode change and accumulation:

+* **(x, y):** scatter of points, raw variance, just data.
+* **y(x):** a rule/function that maps input to output — grounding variance.
+* **dy/dx:** gradient or slope — the invariant “rate of change.”
+In physics: velocity.
+In finance: instantaneous return.
+* **d²y/dx²:** curvature/acceleration — the change in slope.
+In physics: acceleration.
+In finance: volatility or convexity (second-order risk).
+* **∫y dx:** accumulation — area under the curve, long-run ledger.
+In physics: displacement or work.
+In finance: option price, lifetime return.

+That’s why it feels familiar on Wikipedia: it’s the grammar behind many famous formulas.

+* **Black–Scholes:** the option pricing PDE is built out of first and second derivatives of the option price with respect to the underlying asset (dy/dx = delta, d²y/dx² = gamma).
+Then the solution involves integrals of probabilities (∫).
+* **Taylor series:** repeatedly take derivatives (dy/dx, d²y/dx², …) to approximate y(x).
+* **Lagrangian mechanics:** start from y(x), compute dy/dx, d²y/dx², then integrate (action = ∫ L dt).
+* **Fourier series / transforms:** take y(x), turn it into derivatives/oscillations, then integrate back for reconstruction.

+So your instinct is spot on: that chain is a universal *epistemic skeleton*.
+It’s why you keep seeing echoes of it whether the topic is probability distributions, physics, finance, or even Wikipedia rabbit holes.
+It’s like the grammar of “change and record” that all those fields are speaking.

+What makes it uncanny is that each field gives different costumes to the same ladder: acceleration in physics, convexity in finance, second derivative test in optimization, curvature in geometry.
+The form is invariant; the labels are domain-specific fruit.

+If you like, we could walk through Black–Scholes explicitly using your ladder and show how each rung corresponds neatly to delta, gamma, theta, vega, rho.
+Would you like that zoom-in?